 A broad range of research and scholarly pursuits of the faculty is essential to the success of the educational mission of the University.
 Brandeis encourages research and creative activities across all academic disciplines.
 This commitment stems from Brandeis' mission to advance knowledge, to educate both undergraduate and graduate students, and to help serve the economic and cultural needs of society.
 In furtherance of these goals, Brandeis faculty and other approved Brandeis personnel are encouraged to submit proposals to sponsors for support.
 Sponsors can be external organizations such as federal, state, local, foreign, and other government entities, private industry, foundations, educational institutions, and charitable organizations.

 This section of the policy discusses the administration of proposals and awards for externally sponsored projects.
 It outlines the Roles and Responsibilities of University officials, including faculty, chairs and administrators and general proposal submission and acceptance policies.
 The purpose of these policies is to help assure that all proposals and awards conform to sponsor requirements and are consistent with Brandeis' academic policies and sound fiscal practices.
 Since every sponsor has its own guidelines or regulations, and these are always subject to change, individual sponsor requirements are not covered in this section.

 Numerous faculty, academic and administrative units and other individuals have roles and responsibilities involved with sponsored projects.
 The purpose of this section is to discuss the roles and responsibilities of the principal offices and individuals in this process.

-Assistant Provost for Research Administration
+Associate Provost for Research Administration